mmacpherson/personal-human-genetics-demos/README.md

 Looks up four markers reported to be associated with Celiac disease, shows the odds ratio associated with each marker, and gives a combined estimate of risk for Celiac disease.
+Uses values (adjusted odds ratios, prevalence) obtained from 23andMe's Celiac report in October 2014.

 ## 2. Relatedness Test